- Title: King’s Cage

 King’s Cage is the third book of Victoria Aveyard’s best-selling Red Queen series and it is one of the most awaited books last February.

 I must say, King’s Cage gave me a total shock.
 I’ve been very excited to read this book because I’ve been rooting for Maven and Mare’s love story since the Red Queen.
 I was eager to know what were his plans for Mare, for Norta, for Scarlet Guard, and for Cal.
 I already have a lot of hope before I read this book.
 These were: for Maven to redeem himself from being the monster his dead and evil mother had made him to be; to prove to Mare and Cal that he is not really a monster; it will satisfy my fascination about Maven and Mare’s love story; and lastly, Norta will have the taste of peace without division of blood and houses.

-All my hopes went crashing down when I realized that Mare was just confused with her feelings and all she felt for Maven was just pure hatred and disgust.
 I admit, at some point in the story, I was confused and delighted at the same time because of the additional characters.
 Because of them, I have finally seen the different point of views aside from Mare.
 Although I can sense some

 Shatter Me Series effect from this book (specifically Maven as Warner and Mare as Juliette), Victoria Aveyard exemplifies the main characters strong and good.